xmootoo/ssl-seizure-detection/README.md

 ## Usage

-To run the main program, use the following command optimized for the Graham cluster in Digital Alliance of Canada (Canada Compute) GPU resources:
+To run the main program, use the following command (which we optimized for GPU usage on the Graham cluster in Digital Research Alliance of Canada (Canada Compute).

 ```bash
 python main.py